 Australia is one of the top destinations for a gap year and with good reason: it’s an entire continent!
 There's what seems like an endless amount of options for your internship with anything from au pairing to a conservation project.
 With the ease of speaking English but being as far as possible from home, you’ll learn a different pace of life and the answer to if those toilets really do flush clockwise.

 Put those high school French classes to good work and grab that flight to the land of l’amour.
-Political, business, and art thrive here and will look marvelous on any resume once back home so take advantage of this European gem.
+Political, business, and art thrive here and will look marvelous on any resume once back home, so take advantage of this European gem.
 Indulge in a community with a foreign language to truly test those people skills while gaining some international work experience that’ll take you far.

 If Australia and France put you out of your comfort zone, India is an additional step away from of home.
 Great for those on a tighter budget, India has low living costs but doesn’t lack in liveliness and culture.
 Explore this part of Asia and learn to meditate, speak Hindi, or experience the Indian economy.
-Regardless of what you choose, it is assured that you will fly home with appreciation for diversity different cultures of the world.
+Regardless of what you choose, it is assured that you will fly home with an appreciation for the diversity of different cultures of the world.

 Anyone looking to take part in an internship focused on conservation should head to Central America; Costa Rica is rich in rain forests, biodiversity, and gap year programs.
 Take your gap year and perfect your Spanish, and maybe a new sloth friend.
 Or find programs in journalism and business, all while relaxing on some beautiful terrain…just watch out for those howler monkeys.

 If Costa Rica is too close to home, cross that ocean and touchdown in Africa.
-Almost a quarter of Tanzania is replete with national parks but also has internships of every kind – from medical gap years for those med majors, to protecting coral reefs off the coast, you can find your perfect program in this fascinating country.
+Almost a quarter of Tanzania is replete with national parks but also has internships of every kind – from medical gap years for those med majors to protecting coral reefs off the coast, you can find your perfect program in this fascinating country.

 Letting Your Family Know